drhilbert/math_with_python/README.md

     modinv(a,m): Returns the modular inverse of a (mod m) between 0 and m

-    solve_cong(a,b,m):Returns the smallest nonnegative solution of the congruence a*x congruent b (mod m)
+    solve_cong(a,b,m): Returns the smallest nonnegative solution of the congruence a*x congruent b (mod m)

     solve_diophantine(a,b,c): Returns a particular solution (x,y) of the diophantine equation a*x + b*y = c